RodriBus/Contentful.Statiq/README.md

 # Contentful.Statiq
-Module to retrieve content from the [Contentful API](https://www.contentful.com/) for building static websites with [Statiq](https://Statiq.dev).
+[Statiq](https://Statiq.dev) module to retrieve content from the [Contentful API](https://www.contentful.com/) to be used by as part of a Statiq pipeline.

 ## Installation
 ### Add the package
-Add the nuget package:
+You can add the nuget package to your project:
 - Using the package console:
 ```
 Install-Package Contentful.Statiq